-Having reviewed the available record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain names.
-The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the disputed domain names such as those enumerated in the Policy or otherwise.
+Having reviewed the available record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
+The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the disputed domain name such as those enumerated in the Policy or otherwise.

-Moreover, upon review of the facts and evidence, the Panel notes that the Respondent has not provided any evidence of the use of, or demonstrable preparations to use, the disputed domain names in connection with a bona fide offering of goods or services.
-Instead, upon review of the facts and the evidence submitted in this proceeding, the Panel notes that the disputed domain names directed to active websites which showed a clear intent on the part of the Respondent to misleadingly pass them off as the Complainant's websites for commercial gain.
-In fact, said websites prominently displayed the Complainant's trademarks and used some of the Complainant's own product images and text content likely protected by copyright, thereby misleading consumers into believing that the Respondent is at least licensed by, or affiliated with the Complainant and/or its trademarks.
-Moreover, the Panel also accepts that, given the unclear origin, the lack of any accurately and prominently disclaimer and false suggestions of affiliation on the Respondent's websites and given the heavily discounted product prices, it is very likely that the products offered by the Respondent on such websites were counterfeit products.
-Moreover, even if the products were legitimate products, it is clear to the Panel from the foregoing elements that the Respondent is not a good faith provider of goods or services under the disputed domain names, see also Oki Data Americas, Inc. v.
+Moreover, upon review of the facts and evidence, the Panel notes that the Respondent has not provided any evidence of the use of, or demonstrable preparations to use, the disputed domain name in connection with a bona fide offering of goods or services.
+Instead, upon review of the facts and the evidence submitted in this proceeding, the Panel notes that the disputed domain name directed to an active website which showed a clear intent on the part of the Respondent to misleadingly pass it off as the Complainant's website, for commercial gain.
+In fact, said website prominently featured the Complainant's trademarks, adopted the same look and feel of the Complainant's website, and invited visitors to create allegedly fraudulent accounts which would provide the Respondent with their personal and financial information.
+The Panel also notes that such website did not prominently and accurately disclose the lack of relationship between the Parties, thereby misleading consumers into believing that the Respondent is at least licensed by or affiliated with the Complainant and/or its trademarks.
+It is clear to the Panel from the foregoing elements that, in such circumstances, the Respondent was not acting as a good faith provider of goods or services under the disputed domain name, see also Oki Data Americas, Inc. v.
 ASD, Inc., WIPO Case No. D2001-0903.
-Given the abovementioned elements, the Panel concludes that the Respondent's use does not constitute a bona fide offering of goods or services, nor a legitimate noncommercial or fair use of the disputed domain names.
+The Panel also finds that there are no other circumstances apparently conferring any rights or legitimate interests on the Respondent.
+Given the abovementioned elements, the Panel concludes that the Respondent's use does not constitute a bona fide offering of goods or services, nor a legitimate noncommercial or fair use of the disputed domain name.

-However, the Panel notes that on the date of this Decision, the disputed domain names direct to inactive or blank webpages.
-In this regard, the Panel finds that holding domain names passively, without making any use of them, also does not confer any rights or legitimate interests in the disputed domain names on the Respondent (see in this regard earlier UDRP decisions such as Bollore SE v. 赵竹飞 (Zhao Zhu Fei), WIPO Case No. D2020-0691; and Vente-Privee.Com and Vente-Privee.com IP S.à.r.l. v. 崔郡 (jun cui), WIPO Case No. D2021-1685).
+However, the Panel notes that on the date of this Decision, the disputed domain name directs to an inactive or blank webpage.
+In this regard, the Panel finds that holding a domain name passively, without making any use of it, also does not confer any rights or legitimate interests in the disputed domain name on the Respondent (see in this regard earlier UDRP decisions such as Bollore SE v. 赵竹飞 (Zhao Zhu Fei), WIPO Case No. D2020-0691; and Vente-Privee.Com and Vente-Privee.com IP S.à.r.l. v. 崔郡 (jun cui), WIPO Case No. D2021-1685).